-You can find us visiting National Parks, exploring forest and county roads, seeing what we can carry on our Madsen bikes, homeschooling, playing board games with cousins, or wandering the campus where Cameron teaches biology.
+You can find us visiting National Parks, exploring forest and county roads, seeing what we can carry on our Madsen bikes, homeschooling, playing board games with cousins, or wandering the college campus where Cameron teaches biology.

 Cameron and I were best friends before romance set in (funny tidbit: he friendzoned me!), and have been up to shenanigans as Mr & Mrs since 2006!